|

 emotional pain, acknowledge its truth, and present

 it to God.
-This is not self-pity, its an act of emotional
+This is not self-pity, it’s an act of emotional

 honesty.